Alzubair98/group-project-back-end/README.md

 ## Title: logout

 ##### Description

-This API is used to logout a user
+This API is used to logout a user.

 ##### End point

 **DELETE** `http://localhost:3000/logout`

 ##### Sample response

 ```
 {
     "status": 200,